 Cabinet Member for Planning

-99.1 Councillor Horn introduced the report and MOVED the recommendations in the report.
+113.3 Councillor Horn then MOVED the recommendations in the report, which Councillor Flatman SECONDED.

 It was Resolved:-

 (i) That the detailed CIL Expenditure Framework (Appendix A of the report), the CIL Expenditure Framework Communications Strategy (Appendix B) and the 2019 Key CIL Dates Calendar (Appendix C) be approved as recommended.
 (Appendices D and E comprise the CIL “Regulation 123 lists” and were approved in January 2016 and accompany the other documents for reference purposes only)